YosefGuevara012/YosefGuevara012/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 3Dtracking
 - 🌱 I’m currently learning ...
-Statisics, ML and programming videogames and animation.
+Statisics, ML, programming videogames and animation.
 - 👯 I’m looking to collaborate on ...
 ML proyects
 - 🤔 I’m looking for help with ...
 ML
 - 💬 Ask me about ...
 Robotics